-The Crafco Super Shot 125 Diesel Melter was developed to melt Crafco sealants.
+The Crafco Super Shot 125 Diesel with Compressor 100 CFM Melter was developed to melt Crafco sealants.
 However, it works well with most road asphalt and federal specification crack or joint sealants.

 Note: DO NOT attempt to operate the machine without using these and all other instructions.